Hain Celestial Group Inc at Sanford C Bernstein Strategic Decisi

 Alexia Jane Burland Howard - Sanford C. Bernstein & Co., LLC., Research Division - Senior Analyst

+Good afternoon, everyone, and thank you so much for being at our Strategic Decisions Conference for 2021.
+It's the end of a very long day and a very busy day, but I hope you've all learned a lot, and I certainly have.
+So it's both my very great pleasure to round off today to have the leadership team of Hain Celestial deal with us.
+Mark Schiller took over as CEO of Hain Celestial in November of 2018.
+Prior to that, he was the Chief Commercial Officer for Pinnacle Foods, having worked at Pinnacle since 2010.
+With him, we have Javier Idrovo, who's the CFO, who joined the company in November of 2019, and Javier was the Former Chief Accounting Officer at the Hershey Company.

+In February 2019, the company laid out a bold turnaround plan, dividing the portfolio and the Get Bigger and Get Better brands with plans to improve margins, rationalize SKUs and underperforming brands.
+Now margin improvement has certainly been a very impressive -- on a very impressive trajectory as the company has undergone this tr

-Hain Celestial Group Inc at Sanford C Bernstein Strategic Decisions Conference Transcript
+Hain Celestial Group Inc at Sanford C Bernstein Strategic Decisions Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis